telerik/kendo-ui-core/docs/controls/charts/chart-types/pie-charts.md

     });

-This produces the following Pie Chart.
+**Figure 1.
+A sample Pie Chart**

 ![Pie Chart](/controls/charts/chart-types/chart-pie.png)

-## Effects Overlay
+### Effects Overlay

 Each segment has a transparent effect overlay that adds depth to the two-dimensional shape.
-The overlay transparent gradient is configurable.
+The overlay transparent gradient is configurable, as demonstrated below.

+###### Example

     $("#chart").kendoChart({
         series: [{